Coss: The Q-C's all-decade boys basketball team

 The versatile 6-4 wing spurred the Maroons to 23 wins and the Illinois Class 4A sectional final as a junior.
 In his senior campaign last winter, he led Moline to a share of the Big Six championship.

 A three-year starter, Billups signed with Purdue-Fort Wayne.
-He is averaging 6 points and 4.1 rebounds in about 21 minutes per game off the bench for Purdue-Fort Wayne (8-8).
+He is averaging 6 points and 4.1 rebounds in about 21 minutes per game off the bench for the Mastodons (8-8).

-He earned a scholarship to play at Division I Southern Illinois-Edwardsville, a program in which he played at for two years.
-He finished his career at Division II Missouri Southern where he averaged more than 17 points in each of his final two seasons.

 Tray Buchanan, United Township